 For many successful content creators and online influencers, one of the perks of the job is the ability to work from almost anywhere in the world, including the USA.
-But before you can jump on a plane, you’ll need to make sure you have the relevant permission for your intended plans – whether you’re travelling to the US for a short business trip or planning a longer term move.
+But before you can jump on a plane, you’ll need to make sure you have the relevant permission for your plans – whether you’re traveling to the US for a short business trip or planning a longer term move.

 Without the correct permission, you risk running into problems with US immigration authorities, such as being detained at the border and denied entry, impacting future US immigration applications.